-In 2013, the District maintained a total of 50 chickens distributed in 6 flock sites within Sacramento and Yolo Counties.
-Over 500 blood samples were collected from April 22 through October 25.
+In 2014, the District maintained a total of 50 chickens distributed in 6 flock sites within Sacramento and Yolo Counties.
+Blood samples were collected from April 25 through October 20.
 Samples were tested for the presence of antibodies towards SLE, WEE, and WN viruses.
-The first West Nile virus-positive chicken sample was detected on a collection made on July 15, 2013.
-At the end of the sampling period, antibody conversions had been found in all six flocks with a total of 18 chickens positive for antibodies towards West Nile virus.
-No seroconversion for other viruses were detected.
+The first West Nile virus-positive chicken sample was detected on a collection made on July 30, 2014.
+At the end of the sampling period, antibody conversions had been found in five of the six flocks with a total of 19 chickens positive for antibodies towards West Nile virus.
+No seroconversion for other viruses was detected.